Lee Otterson Professor, Bioengineering and Applied Physics, Stanford University

 Co-President, Chan Zuckerberg Biohub

-Stephen Quake is the Lee Otterson Professor of Bioengineering, since 2008, and Professor of Applied Physics, since 2005, at Stanford University and, since 2016, Co-President of the Chan Zuckerberg Biohub, a non-profit medical research organization located in San Francisco.
-From 2006 to 2016, Dr. Quake was an Investigator for the Howard Hughes Medical Institute, a non-profit medical research organization.
-Prior to joining the faculty at Stanford University in 2005, Dr. Quake was a Professor of Applied Physics and Physics at the California Institute of Technology.
-Dr. Quake is currently scientific founder and director of Bluestar Genomics, Inc., Molecular Stethoscope, Inc., Mirvie, Inc. and IgGenix, Inc., and was also a scientific founder of several other companies, including Fluidigm Corporation (Nasdaq: FLDM), CareDX, Inc. (Nasdaq: CDNA), Verinata Health, Inc. (now part of Illumina, Inc. (Nasdaq: ILMN)), and KariusDX.
+Stephen Quake, Ph.D. is the Lee Otterson Professor of Bioengineering and Professor of Applied Physics at Stanford University.
+Since 2016, he has been co-President of the Chan Zuckerberg Biohub, a nonprofit medical research organization located in San Francisco.
+From 2006 to 2016, he was an investigator for the Howard Hughes Medical Institute, a non-profit medical research organization.
+Prior to joining the faculty at Stanford University, he was a professor of applied physics and physics at the California Institute of Technology.

-Dr. Quake received a B.S. in physics and M.S. in mathematics from Stanford University and a D.Phil. in theoretical physics from the University of Oxford as a Marshall Scholar.
+Dr. Quake received his Bachelor of Science in physics and Master of Science in mathematics from Stanford University.
+He received his Doctor of Philosophy in theoretical physics from the University of Oxford as a Marshall Scholar.